Abbasmo72/TO-DO-List/README.md

 By following these guidelines, you can build a professional and functional To-Do List application.
 Let me know if you'd like sample code or further details on any specific part!
 <hr>

+# Getting Started
+In this section, we show some examples of the to do list program in different forms